deliriarte/Manifold-Learning/README.md

      * Overcomplete Convolutional Autoencoder with L1 regularization
      * Overcomplete Convolutional Autoencoder with k-sparse regularization

- - Regularization: in this folder you can find the notebook used to perform elasticnet regression on the extracted features and the behavioral scores.
+ **Regularization**: in this folder you can find the notebook used to perform elasticnet regression on the extracted features and the behavioral scores.
 The parameters of the model were obtained using LOOCV. --- now running with NESTED LOOCV (to be upload)

 In notebook utilites you can find main .py notebooks containing general function used between all the other jupyter notebooks.